iamdtms/iamdtms/README.md

 Hybrid designer/developer with 15 years of experience crafting clean, accessible, and high-performing web interfaces.
 Combines the creativity of UX design with the precision of frontend engineering.
 Passionate about web standards, open source, and creating inclusive experiences that look great.

-[iamdtms](https://iamdtms.hu) has a strong background in various aspects of information technology and web design, showcasing his work on platforms like GitHub, CodePen and Medium.
+[iamdtms](https://iamdtms.hu) has a strong background in various aspects of information technology and web design, showcasing his work on platforms like GitHub and CodePen.

 His skills span across UI/UX design, web development, and IT infrastructure, with expertise in tools like CSS, HTML, JavaScript frameworks and web performance optimizations.
 He is also involved in open-source projects.